hrydgard/ppsspp-site/docs/development/ppsspp-internals/atrac.md

 When ffmpeg finally added support, we never switched over to using the internal buffering.
 Mostly because I didn't realize back then that the entire context is conveniently exposed (see below).

-But now, finally, we're getting accurate emulation of the buffering, which is critical for some games that use the library in slightly unusual ways, such as Flatout.
+But now, finally, we're getting accurate emulation of the buffering, which is critical for some games that use the library in slightly unusual ways, such as FlatOut.

 ## Loading the sceAtrac library